Health and Travel Alerts Learn More Left arrow

 Villa Borghese, Rome

-Rome is one of the most romantic cities in Italy.
+Rome is one of the most romantic cities in Europe.
 From the classics like the Trevi Fountain to the dusk gathering in the pines of Parco Savello, it’s a city that offers as many opportunities for romance as it does architectural and historic treasures.

 Located at the top of the Spanish Steps—one of the most famous landmarks in Rome—it’s nearly 200 acres of follies, villas, and statues scattered across a lovely landscaped park.
 While clearly perfect for a picnic or a walk, Villa Borghese offers much more than just delightful grounds.